italia/spid-saml-check/README.md

 # *SPID SAML Check*

-*SPID SAML Check* is a tool that performs some tests on Service Providers, as inspecting requests shipped to an Identity Provider, checking metadata compliance and sending custom responses back to Service Provider.
-It includes a tool based on Tox (_`specs-compliance-tests`_) to check the SPID specifications compliance, a Node.js web application (_`spid-validator`_) that provides an easy to use interface and an extension for Google Chrome that intercepts the request.
+*SPID SAML Check* is an application suite that provider some tools for Service Providers, useful for inspecting requests shipped to an Identity Provider, checking metadata compliance and sending custom responses back to Service Provider.
+It includes:
+ - a tool based on Tox (_`specs-compliance-tests`_) to check the SPID specifications compliance
+ - a web application (_`spid-validator`_) that provides an easy to use interface
+ - a web application (_`spid-demo`_) that acts as a test IdP for demo purpose
+ - an extension for Google Chrome that intercepts the request (deprecated)

 *SPID SAML Check* has been developed and is maintained by AgID - Agenzia per l'Italia Digitale